CarsonDon/Multilingual-Vuln-LLMs/README.md

 - The `./answers` directory contains all LLM-generated responses for the given prompts in selected languages.
 - The './results' directory contains the resultant CSV file, which contains the multilingual answers and their Rejection, Legitimacy, and Relevancy scores.

+# License
+This work has the CC By 4.0 License: Multilingual-Vuln-LLMs © 2025 by Likai Tang is licensed under CC BY 4.0

 # Citations
 If you use this work for academic purposes, please cite our [paper](link to the paper).